MACS: Multi-source Audio-to-image Generation with Contextual Significance and Semantic Alignment: Experiments

 \subsection{Ablation Studies}

-Due to space limitations, we report LLP-multi ablation results in the supplement~\cref{supp:ablation}.
-We removed each of the three components one at a time, ranking loss (RL), contrastive loss (CL), and decoupled cross-attention (DC), while keeping the rest of MACS unchanged.
-In every case, performance degraded across all metrics compared with the complete MACS model, underscoring the critical role of audio–text alignment in generating high-quality, semantically accurate images for multi-source audio-image generation.
+Due to space constraints, LLP-multi ablation results are reported in Appendix B. We ablated each of the three components, ranking loss (RL), contrastive loss (CL), and decoupled cross-attention (DC), individually, keeping the rest of MACS unchanged.
+In all cases, performance declined across all metrics, highlighting the importance of audio–text alignment for generating high-quality, semantically accurate images in multi-source audio-image generation.